 Deep frying or pressure frying should be done on a stovetop, in a deep fryer, electric skillet, and other appliances designed for this.

-Instant Pot safety features
+Instant Pot built-in features

 Anti-blockage vent: Instant Pots are fitted with an anti-blockage vent to prevent food debris blocking the release of steam, which would cause pressure to get too high.

 - The Instant Pot has a UL (Underwriters Laboratory) safety certification.
-This means it is safe to use in your home kitchen with its automatic pressure controller and anti-blockage vent, which reduce the risk of excess pressure or blockages from food.
+This means it is appropriate to use in your home kitchen with its automatic pressure controller and anti-blockage vent, which reduce the risk of excess pressure or blockages from food.

 Can the Instant Pot explode?

 Yes.
 On rare occasions, Instant Pots have been known to explode.
-This might happen where the inbuilt safety features fail or the unit is not used as designed.
+This might happen where the inbuilt features fail or the unit is not used as designed.
 Inappropriate use examples include forcing open the lid too soon or using the unit for deep frying.

-Finally, on Instant Pot safety tips, don’t forget to
+Finally, on Using Instant Pot

 - Never put your face over the pot’s steam release valve, as this could cause serious burns.